TheBazingaProject/Bazinga-2021-2022/README.md

               - To find the values, we took multiple states of data and put it in an excel file to see the limits and the positions of the duck/capstone

+              - Will try to test more and implement it into the actual autonomous'